 While the American version dates back to the 1920s with the world-famous Kentucky Derby followed by the Preakness Stakes and the Belmont Stakes, the Singapore edition is younger but is similarly based on the same three-Leg model, though it did not always comprise the same three races.

-The original series actually opened with the Raffles Cup, followed by the Queen Elizabeth II Cup before culminating with the crown jewel - the time-honoured Singapore Gold Cup.
+The original series actually kicked off with the Raffles Cup, followed by the Queen Elizabeth II Cup before culminating with the crown jewel - the time-honoured Singapore Gold Cup.
+It was only after racing moved to Kranji that the series was switched to the Kranji Mile, a race first introduced in 2000, as the opening Leg, followed by the Raffles Cup and the Singapore Gold Cup.

-As an added incentive, the winner of any two Legs is entitled to a bonus prize of $50,000 while the winner of all three Legs wins a bonus prize of $300,000.
-Highlighting the toll it takes on its participants, no horse has managed to win all three Legs of the Singapore Triple Crown series in a calendar year.
-Perhaps the closest was Smart Bet who won all three races, but over a span of two years.
-The former Mohd Yusof-trained champion landed the Kranji Mile in 2001 before winning the Raffles Cup and the Singapore Gold Cup a year later.
+Regardless of format, no horse has managed to win all three Legs in a calendar year, with the closest being Smart Bet who won all three races, but over a span of two years, when the former Mohd Yusof-trained champion landed the Kranji Mile in 2001 before winning the Raffles Cup and the Singapore Gold Cup a year later.

 Debt Collector could have had a shot at rewriting history this year when he won the first two Legs, but just like in 2016, trainer Cliff Brown preferred to see his champion galloper sit out the Singapore Gold Cup.
 The race was no less exciting with Elite Invincible getting up in a tight finish to hand both trainer Mark Walker and jockey Benny Woodworth their first Gold strike.

 Winner: Elite Invincible